 After a while, Route 44/55 comes into view, and the trail begins to parallel the road.
 The ruins of an old stone building (built in 1922 as a powerhouse for the hotels at Lake Minnewaska) may be seen below.
 As the Peters Kill curves to the left and passes under Route 44/55, the High Peters Kill Trail continues through dense mountain laurel thickets.
 In another three-quarters of a mile (about 1.5 miles from the crossing of the Peters Kill), the High Peters Kill Trail ends at Route 44/55.

 Cross the road and follow a blue-blazed path to a large parking area.
-Here you bear left and head east along a dirt road parallel to the highway.
-When you reach the kiosk at the entrance to Minnewaska State Park Preserve, turn right, cross a bridge over the Peters Kill, then turn left onto the Awosting Falls Carriage Road.
+Here you bear left and head east along a paved road parallel to the highway.
+At the entrance kiosk, bear right, following the sign “Trail to Awosting Falls.”
+When you reach the access road to Lake Minnewaska, turn right, cross a concrete bridge over the Peters Kill, then turn left onto the Awosting Falls Carriage Road.
 You’ll be following carriage roads for the next 3.5 miles – for nearly the entire return trip.

 The carriage road you are following was built in 1907 to link the Mohonk Mountain House with Minnewaska, and it is marked with red diamond blazes.
 The road descends on a broad curve to reach the base of the 65-foot-high Awosting Falls, which are particularly spectacular after heavy rains.
 Below the falls, the carriage road continues to parallel the scenic Peters Kill.